johnfraserss/ICS4U/README.md

 ICS4U Course for Mr. Seidel's classes

+The overall learning goal for this class for the Spring 2017 class is as follows:
+* _By the end of this course, you should be able to create an accurately represented comprehensive visualization of data_

+The programming language we are using this year is *JavaScript* mainly using a library called *P5.js*

 ####Tentative Topics
 _Note: Some of these topics may be assigned as homework throughout the course, and the order may change as the course progresses_